 Employees are most likely to bike, scooter, or walk short distances, such as a short trip from home to work or from a public transit station or stop to work.
 Landscape and infrastructure conditions can also encourage or discourage use of these modes, like dense versus sprawling landscapes, and continuous sidewalk and bike lane infrastructure.
-Active commute programs can benefit employers of any size and are ideal for employers in urban areas.
+Active commute programs can benefit employers of any size and can work for employers in urban, suburban and rural areas depending on the employment site's immediate surroundings.
 For some employees, biking, walking, or scootering may not be a daily routine like taking transit or vanpooling but can be used when desired or needed to diversify their transportation options.
 Let's explore how you can support your employees' active commutes.

-- Provide facilities for personal storage

-- Provide facilities for personal hygiene

-- Provide rewards for bike, scooter, and walking trips

-- Subsidize paid bike and scooter share
+Subsidize paid bike and scooter share

-- Provide campus bike and scooter fleet
+Provide campus bike and scooter fleet

-- Provide safety guidelines and repair resources
+Provide safety guidelines and repair resources